Meet-Vyas-Dev/interpython_hpc/_episodes/24-resource-optimization.md

 ## Choosing the Right Node
+- **Regular Node**: For MPI-based distributed jobs or simple CPU tasks.
+- **SMP Node** (*Symmetric Multiprocessing*): For jobs needing large shared memory (big matrices, in-memory data) or    multi-threaded code (OpenMP, R, Python multiprocessing).
+  - In an SMP system, multiple CPUs (cores) share the same physical memory and can access it at the same speed.
+This architecture is ideal when tasks need frequent access to a common memory space without the communication overhead of distributed systems.
 - **GPU Node**: For massively parallel computations on GPUs (e.g., CUDA, TensorFlow, PyTorch).
-- **SMP Node**: For jobs needing large shared memory (big matrices, in-memory data) or multi-threaded code (OpenMP, R, Python multiprocessing).
-- **Regular Node**: For MPI-based distributed jobs or simple CPU tasks.

 **Decision chart for Choosing Nodes:**
 ![Decision chart for choosing node types](../fig/Job_Decision_Node_Tree.png)